 Without proper nutrition (blood supply) the menisci may partially disintegrate resulting in less cushioning and protection within the joint.
 Proper blood flow ensures nutrients and oxygen reach the area and metabolic waste is removed from the fibrocartilage.
 When functioning properly, the knee joint naturally receives blood flow through movement and the pumping action of body weight shifting from knee to knee.
 Greater blood flow results in faster and more complete healing when meniscus or ligament damage occurs.

 We know the importance of good blood flow into the meniscus, and when your knee is debilitated due to an injury you can see that the lack of movement (and load on the meniscus) will significantly reduce the flow of blood into and around the meniscus.
-To boost the flow of blood in the knee and maximize the body's healing process - especially when your knee is inactive - you need the proper tools which is why we advocate the use of a deep heat device.
-A proper deep heat treatment will gently increase heat deep down in the body - beneath the skin and fat layer; to get proper deep heat, you need an energy source that uses wave energy to generate heat deep down at the source.
-The Knee T•Shellz Wrap® is an FDA registered electromagnetic device that is made to generate deep heat.
+To boost the flow of blood in the knee and maximize the body's healing process - especially when your knee is inactive - you need the proper tools which is why we advocate the use of the Knee T•Shellz Wrap®.

 Ligaments are strong, elastic-like tissues that connect bone to bone and provide stability and protection to your knee joint by limiting forward, backward and sideways movement of the shin bone.
 The knee has 2 collateral (parallel) ligaments and 2 cruciate (crossing) ligaments.
 The medial collateral ligament (MCL) and the lateral collateral ligament (LCL) provide support to the knee by limiting the sideways motion of the joint and resisting extreme rotation in a partially flexed position.
 The anterior and posterior cruciate ligaments (ACL and PCL) stabilize the knee by limiting the rotation and the forward and backward movement of the joint.